Electric poetry

 And I have my own “vocabulary” of more than 200 mostly two-letter strings that stand for concepts, such as LA for latitude, CJ for conjunction, DA for Julian date, MU for Moon, HU for color (guess why that can’t be CO).
 You need to be able to trace these concepts through the programming mass.

-Most program don’t do just one thing: they can be run over and over again to, for instance, deal with different planets, or different ranges of time, use different colors.
+Most programs don’t do just one thing: they can be run over and over again to, for instance, deal with different planets, or different ranges of time, use different colors.
 So, mostly, they read from files into which their instructions have been written in advance.
 There are now 399, some of them very long, of these SU files, as I called them from an early misunderstanding that this process is called “submitting,”

 This system allows a powerful variety of results, except that: if you decide something more can be done by slightly altering the format of something in a SU file, you have much trouble finding places in programs that will now get errors.